-Goals Objectives Primary Goal (§ 648.11(I)(1)) Collect information on catch and discards by species and gear type, and verify area fished, in the most cost-effective means practicable.
-Secondary Goal (§ 648.11(I)(3)(i)-(vi)) Improving Documentation of Catch Determine total catch and effort (for all sectors and the common pool).
+Goal Objectives Primary Goal (§ 648.11(I)(1)) Collect information on catch and discards by species and gear type, and verify area fished, in the most cost-effective means practicable.
+Secondary Goal (§ 648.11(I)(1)(i) Improving Documentation of Catch Determine total catch and effort (for all sectors and the common pool).
 Leads to better understanding of how well the target or regulated species are faring.
-Determine how much observer coverage is needed in order to minimize effects of potential monitoring bias to the extent possible while maintaing as much flexibility as possible to enhance fleet flexibility.
-Secondary Goal (§ 648.11(I)(3)(i)-(vi)) Reducing Monitoring Costs Streamline data management operations and eliminate redundancies.
+Determine how much observer coverage is needed in order to minimize effects of potential monitoring bias to the extent possible while maintaining as much flexibility as possible to enhance fleet flexibility.
+Secondary Goal (§ 648.11(l)(1)(ii) Reducing Monitoring Costs Streamline data management operations and eliminate redundancies.
 Explore options for cost-sharing with and deferment of cost to industry.
 Recognize the opportunity costs of insufficient monitoring.
-Secondary Goal (§ 648.11(I)(3)(i)-(vi)) Reducing Discards Determine discard rate by using the smallest possible strata while simultaneously maintaining cost-effectiveness.
+Secondary Goal (§ 648.11(l)(1)(iii) Reducing Discards Determine discard rate by using the smallest possible strata while simultaneously maintaining cost-effectiveness.
 Collect information by gear type in order to accurately calculate discard rates.

-Goals Objectives Secondary Goal (§ 648.11(I)(3)(i)-(vi)) Getting More Data Sources to Better Assess Stocks Reduce management and/or biological uncertainty.
+Secondary Goal (§ 648.11(I)(1)(iv) Getting More Data Sources to Better Assess Stocks Reduce management and/or biological uncertainty.
 Perform biological sampling.
 That is, perform sampling if it can be used to improve the accuracy of mortality or recruitment calculations.
-Secondary Goal (§ 648.11(I)(3)(i)-(vi)) Improving Safety of Monitoring Program Improve the safety of monitoring programs as necessary.
-Secondary Goal (§ 648.11(I)(3)(i)-(vi)) Performing Periodic Review Of Monitoring Program to Assess Effectiveness • Periodically review the performance of monitoring programs to ensure they are meeting these goals and objectives.
+Secondary Goal (§ 648.11(I)(1)(v) Improving Safety of Monitoring Program • Improve the safety of monitoring programs as necessary.
+Secondary Goal (§ 648.11(I)(1)(vi) Performing Periodic Review Of Monitoring Program to Assess Effectiveness • Periodically review the performance of monitoring programs to ensure they are meeting these goals and objectives.